Viggyvenkat/OncoTerrain/README.md

 ### Overview
 ---
 OncoTerrain is a powerful AI/ML Model, built to support AnnData & scanpy objects.
-OncTerrain is largely based on Google's Tabular Network to predict cells of origin, developmental trajectories, and cell malignancy in 10x genomics scRNA-seq data.
+OncoTerrain is largely based on Google's Tabular Network to predict cells of origin, developmental trajectories, and cell malignancy in 10x genomics scRNA-seq data.
 Our paper goes into novel ligand-receptor (LR) interactions; Epithelial, Stromal, Immune cell dynamics, and demoing OncoTerrain.
 OncoTerrain was trained using the CELLxGENE Lung Cancer Atlas (LuCA) and the Normal Lung Atlas and applied to a variety of in-house and external scRNA-seq cohorts.
 All LR interactions were validated using external 10x Visium spatial RNA-seq cohorts.

 ### Highlights
 ---